Joseph Whidbey: Character

 Records of the Vancouver Expedition suggest that Whidbey was an expert and reliable seaman, entrusted with difficult tasks.
 However, upon his return to England, he provided testimony for Sir Joseph Banks' campaign against George Vancouver (Whidbey was at the time competing with Vancouver for the pay accrued as Astronomer for the voyage.)
 Vancouver soon died, perhaps mooting difficulties in their relationship.

 At any rate, Whidbey rose swiftly from his humble beginnings, undoubtedly due to his proven technical skill as much as to his connections.

 Correspondence between Whidbey and John Rennie suggests a close and honest working relationship, and an earthy sense of humour.
 For example, when Sir Francis Northwell pestered the two with the idea that a large hole in the floor of Plymouth bay might complicate construction, Whidbey wrote to Rennie that, should such a feature be discovered, it would be named Lady Northwell's Hole.

 Legacy

-It is not known that Whidbey had children.
+It is not thought that Whidbey married or had children.
+A copy of his will was discovered in 2022 and is now in the collection of the South Whidbey Historical Society.
+The document suggests that Whidbey left his servants his wine and spirits.
+He bequeathed money to his niece, her daughter and his friends.
+Notably, the gift to his great-niece was sizeable and left with explicit directions that it should not go to her current or any future husband.
 Whidbey's house near Plymouth still stands, and is called Bovisand House.

 Numerous features around Whidbey Island bear the Whidbey name, such as Joseph Whidbey State Park and Whidbey Island Naval Air Station.
 From the latter comes the name of the Whidbey Island-class dock landing ship.
 In Britain, the Whidbey Automatic Light (Occulting Green) was constructed at the eastern end of Plymouth Sound in 1980.

 In what is now South Australia, Matthew Flinders in February 1802 named the following geographical features "after my worthy friend, the former master-attendant at Sheerness" – the Whidbey Isles and Point Whidbey.